 I used to wheelie the bike everywhere, I used to pray for a red light at traffic lights so I could wheelie away from them.
 It was inevitable that I would get caught sometime.

-I was stopped doing a huge wheelie along Princes street in the centre of Edinburgh on a hot sunny Saturday (I was on the opposite side of the road from the shops and in the outside lane).
+I was stopped doing a huge wheelie along Princes street in the centre of Edinburgh on a hot sunny Saturday (I was on the opposite side of the road from the shops and in the outside lane so wasn't near any people).

-It was traffic cops that stopped me.
+It was proper traffic cops in a BMW that stopped me.
 They just gave me a warning, admired the bike for a while then let me go.

 I got stopped another time on a dry road with good visibility and no traffic or pedestrians about.
 This time it was two young cops in a police van.
 One of the cops was going absolutely crazy at me.